dspinellis/alexandria3k/README.md

   -H, --header          Include a header in the query output -i [INDEX ...], --index [INDEX ...]
-                        SQL expressions that select the populated rows -L, --list-schema     List the schema of the scanned database -l LINKED_RECORDS, --linked-records LINKED_RECORDS
+                        SQL expressions that select the populated rows -L LIST_SCHEMA, --list-schema LIST_SCHEMA
+                        List the schema of the specified database.
+The following names are supported: Crossref, ORCID, ROR, other, all
+  -l LINKED_RECORDS, --linked-records LINKED_RECORDS
                         Only add ORCID records that link to existing <persons>
                         or <works>